AI Agent Architecture: The Trust Boundary Model

 The unsafe version:

-- Sends full ticket body into the model.
+- sends full ticket body into the model without trust labeling,

 The agent may treat instructions inside the ticket as commands.